icaroharry/fifita/README.md

 # FIFITA [![Build Status](https://travis-ci.org/icaroharry/fifita.svg?branch=master)](https://travis-ci.org/icaroharry/fifita)

 This is a test application built with react.
-It sorts 2 of 3 players to play a FIFA match.
+It sorts 2 out of 3 players to play a FIFA match.

 - Tests with Jest + Enzyme
 - Deploy with GH pages